A black and white photo of a woman measuring their waistline with the article - Dieting To Misery: Being Overweight - across the top of the photo

 I went overboard and took dieting to an extreme

 I’ve always struggled with my relationship with food (Did Poor Mental Health Cause My Unhealthy Relationship With Food?), and it’s pretty safe to say that I do have an eating disorder.
-It’s also safe to say that all my unhealthy food habits are back, not just binge/comfort eating, but having starve days too.
+It’s also safe to say that all my unhealthy food habits are back, not just binge/comfort eating, but having starvation days too.
 Although I haven’t had a day in the last week where I have only eaten once.

 Advertisements